-- New twin-bore tunnels measuring 21km in length will be built under central London with tunnelling starting in spring 2012
+- New twin-bore tunnels measuring 21km in length are being built under central London

 - The TBMs will weave their way between existing underground lines, sewers, utilities and building foundations at depths of up to 40 metres to create the tunnels required to deliver the new railway